data-community-of-practice/AI-Graph-Obsidian/linkedin/Week 2/RestoreAgent - Autonomous Image Restoration Agent via Multimodal Large Language Models.md

 ## RestoreAgent: Autonomous Image Restoration Agent via Multimodal Large Language Models

-The field of image restoration is witnessing a transformative leap with the introduction of **RestoreAgent**, an advanced system designed to tackle complex image degradations.
+The field of image restoration is witnessing a transformative surge with the introduction of **RestoreAgent**, an advanced system designed to tackle complex image degradations.

 **Article Link** : https://arxiv.org/abs/2407.18035